Super Rich Kids

-"Super Rich Kids" is a song by American singer Frank Ocean featuring rap vocals from Earl Sweatshirt, and the fifth single from Ocean's debut studio album, Channel Orange.
+"Super Rich Kids" is a song by American singer and rapper Frank Ocean featuring fellow American rapper Earl Sweatshirt.
+It was released as the fifth single from Ocean's debut studio album Channel Orange on March 11, 2013.
 It was first performed live by Ocean in 2011 and then on his Channel Orange Tour in 2012.
-The single was released in March 2013.
 The song is in the style of R&B and neo soul, and includes references to and samples of the songs "Bennie and the Jets" by Elton John, "Got to Give It Up" by Marvin Gaye, and "Real Love" by Mary J. Blige.
 It addresses young, wealthy characters' ennui and fears of the financial crisis with dry humor.
-The song received positive reviews and charted on the Billboard R&B Songs chart and the UK singles and R&B chart.
-The song also appeared on the TV show Gossip Girl and the film The Bling Ring.
+The song received positive reviews and charted on the Billboard R&B Songs chart and the UK Singles Chart and R&B chart.
+The song also appeared on the TV show Gossip Girl and in the film The Bling Ring.

 Background

-"Super Rich Kids" was written by Frank Ocean, Malay, Earl Sweatshirt, Kirk Robinson, Nathaniel Robinson Jr., Roy Hammond, Mark Morales and Mark Rooney and produced by Malay.
+"Super Rich Kids" was written by Frank Ocean, Malay, Earl Sweatshirt, Kirk Robinson, Nathaniel Robinson Jr., Roy Hammond, Mark Morales and Mark Rooney and produced primarily by Malay.
 Ocean and Malay came up with "Super Rich Kids" on their first day working together on Ocean's debut album, Channel Orange.
 According to Ocean, the 2000 film Traffic was an inspiration for the song.
 Ocean first performed the song during his debut solo tour in 2011, and later performed it on the Channel Orange Tour.
 The single release was originally announced on January 23, 2013.
 It was released in the United Kingdom on March 11, and in the United States on the 17th.

 Composition

 Music

 "Super Rich Kids" is an R&B and neo soul ballad set in common time and a slow half-time groove tempo of 60 beats per minute.
-The key the song was composed in is E♭ major, with a chord progression of D#maj9−C#6−C#maj9−Fm11−G#dim9 followed throughout the song.
+The key the song was composed in is E♭ major, with a chord progression of E♭maj9−A♭13sus4−D♭maj9−B♭9sus4−B♭7#5b9 followed throughout the song.
 The song includes a piano part that references the thumping piano line of Elton John's 1973 song "Bennie and the Jets", and horns and synth arpeggios are also present.
 According to The Quietus, "a stomping piano and the steady smack of kickdrum anchors the ghostly crowd noise from a vast débutantes ball, as the synths quiver both nauseously and as subtly as candle-smoke in a floor draft."

 Lyrics

-"Super Rich Kids" addresses young, wealthy characters' ennui and fears of the financial crisis with dry humor.
+"Super Rich Kids" addresses young, wealthy/rich characters' ennui and fears of the financial crisis with dry humor.
 The song's chorus takes its lyrics and melody from Mary J. Blige's "Real Love".
 The track includes a verse from Earl Sweatshirt, which, according to Complex, is a reminder of Ocean as "OFWGKTA at the end of the day."
 Paste magazine said that "Earl's low verses push Ocean way up into his vocal range."